openlawteam/docs/docs/markup-language/README.md

 The EthereumEventFilter type is used to register an event listener that responds to events generated from a particular Ethereum contract.
 A conditional expression may be used to filter out unwanted events and select only events of interest.
 The first event that is matched by this filter may then be referenced in the agreement or used in other expressions by referencing the filter variable.

-The conditional filter may use any of the event fields that are defined in the ABI provided in the filter definition as well as other variables in this agreement.
+The conditional filter may use any of the event fields that are defined in the ABI provided in the filter definition as well as other variables in the agreement.

-A simple example of listening for an filtering events of an Ethereum contract is below:
+A simple example of listening for filtering events of an Ethereum contract is below:

 ```
 [[Employer Ethereum Address:EthAddress]]